James Bentley (rugby league): Leeds

 In round 1 of the 2022 Super League season, Bentley made his club debut for Leeds against Warrington but was sent off after only 16 minutes on the field.

 On 23 May 2022, Bentley was suspended for three matches in relation to a dangerous high tackle during Leeds victory over Wakefield Trinity.

 In round 16 of the 2022 Super League season, Bentley was sent to the sin bin for a professional foul during Leeds 42-12 loss against his former club St Helens.

 In the 2022 Semi-Final, Bentley scored two tries for Leeds in a shock 20-8 victory over Wigan which sent the club into the Grand Final.

 On 24 September 2022, Bentley played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 Bentley represented Ireland at the 2021 Rugby League World Cup and played in all three group stage matches.
 On 14 November, the Rugby Football League placed Bentley under investigation after he was alleged to have been involved in a fight with England and Sydney Roosters player Victor Radley at England's team hotel.

+Bentley played a total of 17 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+Bentley played 14 matches for Leeds in the 2024 Super League which saw the club finish 8th on the table.
+On 16 October, Bentley was released from his contract with Leeds due to personal reasons.

+Warrington Wolves

+On 30 October 2025, Super League club Warrington Wolves announced that they had signed him on a twelve-month contract.